 When an individual drinks alcohol, mental impairment always occurs before physical impairment.
 Physical impairment can be masked in those with a high tolerance for alcohol, but mental impairment cannot be disguised.
 If a driver is physically impaired but not mentally impaired, the physical problems must stem from a source other than alcohol, and the motorist cannot be guilty of driving under the influence.

 This is a critically important aspect of a NJ DWI / DUI defense.
 Physical impairment can be caused by many factors unrelated to alcohol use, including illness, fatigue, injury, or even nervousness.
 A New Jersey DWI lawyer experienced in defending New Jersey DWI / DUI cases will determine whether causes other than alcohol contributed to any impairment, and challenge the results of any field sobriety test.

 Evan Levow is a qualified instructor in the Standardized Field Sobriety Tests, having been qualified by the National Highway Traffic Safety Administration.
-All of the lawyers at Levow DWI Law have been qualified in the testing by NHTSA.
+All of the lawyers at Levow DWI Law, P.C. have been qualified in the testing by NHTSA.
 We obtained this training because we want to know these exercises, their rules, and their meaning as well as or better than the arresting officer.
 This helps us evaluate our client’s case and determine the best strategy to attempt to demonstrate that the field testing should be given little to no weight by the court in determining whether our client was under the influence of alcohol or drugs.

 Please call us to discuss how the “tests” were administered to you.
 Call Levow DWI Law, P.C. today at 877-593-1717 for a free consultation